zukunft/zukunft.com/docs/code_functions_all.md

     \-- btn_add_value - section for function btn_add_value not yet defined that it should be HTML code in /html/button.php
     \-- btn_add_value_fast - section for function btn_add_value_fast not yet defined that it should be HTML code in /html/button.php
 \-- html_base
+    \-- page_html - section for function page_html not yet defined that it should be page in /html/html_base.php
+    \-- header_html - section for function header_html not yet defined that it should be header & footer in /html/html_base.php
+    \-- main_body - section for function main_body not yet defined that it should be header & footer in /html/html_base.php
+    \-- footer_html - section for function footer_html not yet defined that it should be header & footer in /html/html_base.php
     \-- header - section for function header not yet defined that it should be header & footer in /html/html_base.php
     \-- header_test - section for function header_test not yet defined that it should be header & footer in /html/html_base.php
     \-- footer - section for function footer not yet defined that it should be header & footer in /html/html_base.php